ameerravthar/PRODIGY_CS_01/README.md

 Task:
 Create a Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
 Allow users to input a message and a shift value to perform encryption and decryption.

-Info:
+Procedure:
-Encrypt/Decrypt text with a fixed shift
+1. Encrypt/Decrypt text with a fixed shift
-User inputs message and shift value
+2. User inputs message and shift value
-Implemented in Python with basic string manipulation
+3. Implemented in Python with basic string manipulation